 Form the Triangle Midsegment Theorem, GF||AC and GE||DB, so if m∠EGF=90°, m∠GYZ=90° as it is the supplementary angle of two parallel lines (GE and DB), and also m∠YZX=90°, again as it is the supplementary angle of two parallel lines (GF and AC).

 If m∠YZX=90°, that means that DB is perpendicular to AC, a d the segments DZ and BZ are the heights of the two triangles, ΔADC and ΔABC.

 Let's call the length of segment DZ "h".
 Then segment BZ is DB-h.

-Don’t be too concerned if this problem stumped you, initially – it is quite complex, and in fact, variations of it have appeared in a number of national math competitions.
+Don't be too concerned if this problem stumped you, initially.
+It is quite complex.
+In fact, variations of it have appeared in a number of national math competitions.

 Alternatively, if you enjoyed the challenge of this complex problem, take a look at another similarly challenging one.